 The configuration stored in the Options blocks for all 3 CPTs is not automatically migrated to the new format.
 Hence, before upgrading to

 v0.8, please write down your stored configuration, and replicate it after upgrading to the new version.

 In addition, you will need to click on the "Reset the template" button shown in the WordPress editor, for all entries for the 3 CPTs.

-Removed non-standard directives permalink
+Reset the template in the WordPress editor Removed non-standard directives permalink